Pyrodox/Simple_Calculator/README.md

 2. Originally I coded it in Java, converted it to Python by learning if/else
 3. Learnt functions and exceptions so I modded my old calculator to use those
 4. Another if else operator added
 5. Added parameters in my function
+6. Added modules
+7. Added classes + inheritance
+8. Added while loops, user can restart
+9. Added try except but implementing while loops 10.Added more functions

 Welcome to the simple calculator.